lukaszbalowski/NasaPicturesFromMarsApp/Readme.md

 ## Room for Improvement

 To do:
-- Sortowanie zdjęć według daty.
+- Sorting photos by date.
-- Zapisywanie preferencji użytkownika w bazie danych.
+- Saving user preferences in a database.